The Eurorack Stripboard protoboard is now available in the awesome DIY Layout Creator software since version 4.17!

 Any 1N400x is ok.
 Use Schottky Diodes instead if you require lower forward voltage drop.
 Silicon Diodes such as 1N400x will lower the power rail by, at least, 0.7V: 12 – 0.7 = 11.3V only.
 Schottky Diodes have a forward voltage drop of roughly 0.4V, giving you 11.6V on your rail.

 NB, the diodes should have been placed before the capacitors to create an effective LP filter… and help protect the filtering caps too in case of reverse Power supply polarity.
 So I encourage you to add a capacitor on each rail after the diodes instead of the initial dedicated area.

 An updated, corrected and simplified version of my Eurorack Stripboard is available!

-I always needed to have, in my drawers, a quick and easy way to assemble and prototype some small synth modules.
+I always need to have, in my drawers, a quick and easy way to assemble and prototype small synth modules.

 I think this the most convenient way to build a simple module.
 You just use it as a standard stripboard PCB but with neat additions.